-Working with The Nurture Network team, I get to work with some brilliant marketing experts who are specialists in their field.
-I’m always amazed by the top tips that they share so I thought I’d start featuring guests posts from them.
+Working with The Nurture Network team, we get to work with some brilliant marketing experts who are specialists in their field.
+I’m always amazed by the top tips that they share so that’s what Expert Expo is all about.

 Many companies employ PR agencies because they simply do not have the time or the know-how to chase after PR opportunities themselves.
 However, if you do have the time, there are plenty of ways you can generate PR and manage your company’s professional reputation without having to part with a penny of your hard-earned cash.